Articles tagged with: Cashflow Model

 Mining study economics

-Large mining companies have their in-house evaluation teams that will jump on a potential opportunity that comes in the door and start examining it quickly.
-These evaluation teams are experienced at what they do and can provide management with solid advice even if working with only limited data.
-This help management decide very early on whether to pursue the opportunity or walk away.
+They are experienced at what they do and can provide management with solid advice even if working with only limited data.
+This help management decide very early on whether to further pursue the opportunity or walk away immediately.

-If you are a small mining company, what are your options?
+However if you are a small mining company, what are your options?

 It is possible to do both